#include <floatingpoint.h>void decimal_to_single(single *px, decimal_mode *pm, decimal_record *pd, fp_exception_field_type *ps);

-These functions convert the decimal record *pd to a floating-point value *px observing the rounding direction specified in *pm and setting *ps to reflect any floating-point exceptions that occur.
+The decimal_to_floating() functions convert the decimal record at *pd into a floating-point value at *px, observing the modes specified in *pm and setting exceptions in *ps.
+If there are no IEEE exceptions, *ps will be zero.

 See attributes(5) for descriptions of the following attributes: